CrahunGit/BlazorComponents/README.md

 ```

 ### Available parameters and customizations
-You can customize the image itself with the following params
+You can customize this component itself with the following params
 ```csharp
 [Parameter]
 public string Label { get; set; }